BROTHER

 Key Cast: Hope January, Sam Huntsman, Vance Barton, Kelsey Landon.

-Logline: On a family road trip, nine-year-old Sadie discovers the signs of her brother’s codeine addiction and endeavors to save him from his predetermined fate.
+Logline: On a family road trip, nine-year-old Sadie discovers the signs of her brother’s addiction and endeavors to save him from his predetermined fate.

 Director’s Statement: